FranQyy/Maco_app/README.md

 # Maco

 **Maco - manage your movies**
 User can create an account and add or like movies.
-Uses Django REST Framework and ReactJS / Ant Design.
+Uses Django REST Framework and ReactJS / Ant Design, Sass, Gulp.